M-Ravenmoore/ravenmoore-valley/Readme/WorkNotes.md

 # Work Notes

-## quick fixes
+## Current Tasks

-### MVP (minimum viable product)

-- commision email form modal/popup

-- link workshop/menagerie btns on about to etsy colleciton temp.
-- fix slideshows site wide for 720 or bigger needs to be made smaller and over all more details about the slides make more like a split panner with info box and img!
-- add detail content to store page
+- Pages to make
+  - newsletter/blog on news page??
-- create news page content
+  - FAQ page

-- Create new home slide imgs with uniform size
-- spelling site wide
+  - login
-- grammer site wide
+  - logout

-## Next steps
+  - user profile

 - add user experience of login/sign up with basic user name/pass email
   - use Auth0 to setup login/signup
   - create a user account page
   - login/signup button that changes to logout on loged in status
   - user icons??

+## Future features

 - contact page with contact form that sends an email with the message ect....
 - join the community page
   - application form page